takeshimg92/takeshimg92.github.io/_posts/2022-09-20-carr_madan.md

 where $(x)^+ \equiv \max(0, x)$ is the positive part function.

-This result translates what quants intuitively know: for a derivative with any given payoff, we can approximate it from calls and puts (plus a forward).
+This result translates what quants intuitively know: for a derivative product with any given payoff, we can approximate it from calls and puts (plus a forward).

 More specifically, we will approximate the integrals as Riemann sums: let $L >0 $ be some sufficiently large value.
 Then